Musical Instrument Donation Drive

 What’s a didgeridoo? . . .

-• The didgeridoo is a wind instrument, played with continuously vibrating lips to produce a continuous drone.
+The didgeridoo is a wind instrument, played with continuously vibrating lips to produce a continuous drone.
 The didgeridoo was developed by Aboriginals of northern Australia about 1,500 years ago.
 It is now in use around the world though it’s still mostly associated with Indigenous Australian music.
+The didgeridoo is the first instrument pictured below.